Enhance your Health Profession Program Applications

 - Social Determinants/Health Disparities Lab at UH under the supervision of Lorraine Reitzel, Associate Professor, Department of Psychological, Health, and Learning Sciences.

-- UH College of Medicine Medical Education Research, Dr. Ruth L. Bush, Associate Dean; Directors, Melanie Lazarus and Andrew Roblyer.
+- UH College of Medicine Medical Education Research, Dr. Ruth L. Bush, Associate Dean; Directors, Brian Dzwonek and Andrew Roblyer.

-- UH College of Medicine Community and Population Health Research, Dr. Winston Liaw, Chair; Dr. LeChauncy Woodard, Director of Humana Integrated Health System Sciences Institute.
+- UH College of Medicine, Community and Population Health Research, Dr. Winston Liaw, Chair; Dr. LeChauncy Woodard, Founding Director of Humana Integrated Health System Sciences Institute; Dr. Omolola Adepoju, Research Director, Humana Institute.

 The list below represents the required criteria for consideration for admission.
 All applications receive a holistic review.
 Having met the GPA and test scores minimum standards does not guarantee an automatic admission.